 - Problem Identification: This step is self-explanatory.
 The mediator will discuss what they feel lies at the roots of the problems at hand.

 - Bargaining: Once the issues have been presented and the problems have been identified, both sides may begin bargaining to help resolve issues in a more effective and fair way.

-If you think mediation may be right for you, set up an appointment with our Somerset County divorce mediators at (908) 259-6673.
+If you think mediation may be right for you, set up a free consultation with our Somerset County divorce mediators at (908) 259-6673.
 We serve Central New Jersey, including Somerset County, Morris County, Union County, Middlesex County, and Essex County.